kmayo-ss/externallinks/README.md

 ## Features

 * Add external links to broken links reports
-* Add a model admin for external broken links
 * Add a task to track external broken links

 ## Installation